Aromics Biotech

 Grant in 2018

 Leukos Biotech is a biopharmaceutical company established in 2015 as a spin-off from the Josep Carreras Leukaemia Research Institute.
-The company focuses on developing innovative treatments for Acute Myeloid Leukaemia (AML) and other blood cancers.
-It specializes in identifying new therapeutic targets against leukemic stem cells in AML, utilizing repurposed small molecules to improve diagnosis and prognosis for patients.
-Leukos Biotech benefits from strong scientific and financial support from the Josep Carreras Leukaemia Research Institute and the Josep Carreras Leukaemia Foundation, among other collaborators, enhancing its capacity to address critical health challenges associated with haematological malignancies.
+The company is dedicated to developing innovative treatments for Acute Myeloid Leukaemia (AML) and other haematological malignancies.
+It focuses on identifying novel therapeutic targets against leukemic stem cells in AML, utilizing repurposed small molecules to enhance diagnosis and prognosis for patients with this critical condition.
+Supported by strong scientific and institutional partnerships, including the Josep Carreras Leukaemia Foundation, Leukos Biotech aims to advance the medical landscape for treating serious blood cancers.

 Well Genetics